I Wars of Independence, Independence of the Baltic States, II WW2, IV Soviet Occupation, Restored Independence

 Exile and Resistance Museum in Palanga

-The museum operates in one of the smallest wooden villas of the Palanga resort "Vaidilute".
-It was founded in 1993.
-Initiative of the Palanga branch of the Union of Lithuanian Political Prisoners and Deportees.
-Even today, the department takes care of the museum on public grounds.
-The volunteers of the department have adapted the villa for museum activities, and they lead tours themselves.
+The museum is located in downtown Palanga, in one of the smallest wooden villas of the Palanga resort – Vaidilutė.
+It was established in 1993, based on the initiative of the Palanga branch of the Lithuanian Union of Political Prisoners and Deportees.
+The department continues to look after the museum today on a community basis.
+The volunteers have adapted the villa to the specific needs of the museum and lead the tours themselves.

 “Memel-Nord” Coastal Artillery Battery